erwynesantos/erwynesantos/README.md

 I’m interested in music, mathematics, linux systems, container platforms and the whole idea of technological evolution in general.

 ## What I'm Focusing On
 Currently learning Jenkins, Python, container platforms (RedHat Openshift/Kubernetes) and deployment, configuration, management and monitoring tools such as Ansible, Puppet and Centreon.
-I am also learning español, and the Spanish culture during my free time.
+I am also learning español and 日本語 alongside their vast culture during my free time.

 ## Hobbies and Interests :metal:
 I also play the guitar and listen to a wide range of genres.
 I mainly play and listen to rock, blues and math-rock (bands like Polyphia). \